 WARNING IFR flights and flights in icing conditions are prohibited!
 WARNING Aerobatic manoeuvres and intentional spins are prohibited!
-APPROVED FOR: DAY - VFR WARNING Do not exceed maximum NO SMOKING take-off weight: 600 kg / 1323 lbs This aircraft is not type certified and is accepted for EASA Permit to Fly.
-See the related EASA approved Flight c.
-Placards on the LH / RH side of the baggage compartment bulkhead.
+APPROVED FOR: DAY - VFR WARNING NO SMOKING take-off weight: 600 kg / 1323 lbs This aircraft is not type certified and is accepted for EASA Permit to Fly.
+See the related EASA approved Flight Conditions for the operational limitations and airworthiness conditions.
 Autopilot is allowed to be used in cruise only.